Cornish rebellion of 1497: Outcomes of the rebellion

 An Gof and Flamank were executed at Tyburn on 27 June 1497.
 An Gof is recorded to have said before his death (while tied to a hurdle being dragged towards the place of execution) that he should have "a name perpetual and a fame permanent and immortal".
 The two of them had been sentenced to be hanged, drawn and quartered.
 However the king accorded them the mercy of a quicker death, by hanging only, before their bodies were decapitated and quartered.
 The London Chronicler stated that their heads were set on London Bridge, the quarters of Flamank on four of the city gates, and the quarters of An Gof sent to be displayed at various points in Cornwall and Devon.
 Two other 16th-century sources (Hall and Polydore Vergil) report that although the king originally planned to have the quartered limbs exhibited in various parts of Cornwall, he was persuaded not to further antagonise the Cornish by doing this.

 Audley, as a peer of the realm, was beheaded on 28 June at Tower Hill.
 His head, in common with those of An Gof and Flamank, was displayed on London Bridge.

 In due course, severe monetary penalties, extracted by Crown agents, pauperised sections of Cornwall for years to come.
 Estates were seized and handed to more loyal subjects.
 After the phase of punishment, however, in 1508 the king acted to redress the Cornish grievances.
 He granted a pardon to the tinners for continuing to produce tin in contravention of the Duchy of Cornwall's regulations; the regulations themselves were rescinded; and the power of the Cornish Stannary Parliament to approve any regulations in the industry was reinstated.

 Memorials

 In 1997, a commemorative march named Keskerdh Kernow (Cornish: "Cornwall marches on") retraced the original route of the Cornish from St. Keverne to Blackheath, London, to celebrate the quincentennial (500th anniversary) of the Cornish Rebellion.
-A statue depicting the Cornish leaders, "Michael An Gof" and Thomas Flamank, was unveiled at An Gof's village of St. Keverne and commemorative plaques were also unveiled at Guildford (a stone memorial on Guild Down at the Mount) and on Blackheath.
+A statue depicting the Cornish leaders, "Michael An Gof" and Thomas Flamank, was unveiled at An Gof's village of St. Keverne.
+Commemorative plaques were also unveiled at Guildford (a stone memorial on Guild Down at the Mount) and on Blackheath.

-The name of Cornwall's rugby league team, the Cornish Rebels, was inspired by the Cornish Rebellion of 1497.

 In 2017 Peabody Trust/Family Mosaic unveiled a memorial sundial bench to commemorate the battle in Deptford.
 The memorial was designed and made by London mosaic artist Gary Drostle.

-A stone monument commemorating the rebels Thomas Flamank and Michael Joseph is located outside 43 Fore Street in Bodmin.
+A stone monument commemorating the rebels Thomas Flamank and Michael Joseph is located in Fore Street in Bodmin.